Square Bill Crankbaits: Must-Have Best Reaction Bites

 How to Fish Square Bill Crankbaits

-Tight line control is one of the most important parts of fishing square bill crankbaits.
-When slack develops, you lose sensitivity and reduce the lure’s ability to track properly.
-A tight line helps you feel when the bait touches cover, and it gives you a quicker response when a bass strikes.
+Line control is one of the most important parts of fishing square bill crankbaits.
+A tight line helps you feel when the bait contacts cover and lets you respond quickly when a bass strikes.
+It also helps the lure track properly and deflect cleanly.

 Use Pauses and Speed Changes